SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 To program, we need an **Integrated Development Environment** (IDE).

-An **Integrated Development Environment** (or IDE) is a combination of some traditional tools for creating software applications.
+An **Integrated Development Environment** (or IDE) is software for building applications that combines common developer tools.

-In the development environment we can **write code**, **compile**, and e**xecute programs**.
+In the development environment, we can **write code**, **compile**, and **execute programs**.

-Development environments usually integrate a **text editor**, a **programming language**, a **compiler** or an **interpreter** and a runtime environment for **executing programs**.
+Development environments usually integrate a **text editor**, a **programming language**, a **compiler** or an **interpreter**, and a runtime environment for **executing programs**.

-They also may contain a **debugger** for tracking the program and seeking out errors, and tools for **user interface design** or other utilities and add-ons.
+They also may contain a **debugger** for tracking the program and seeking out errors, tools for **user interface design** or other utilities, and add-ons.

-Development environments are convenient, because they integrate **everything necessary for the development** of a program, in some cases even without the need for external tools.
+Development environments are convenient, because they integrate **everything necessary for the development** of a program, in some cases, even without the need for external tools.

-If we don't use an IDE, we would have to write the code in a **text editor**, compile it with a command on the console, run it with another console command, and eventually include additional commands whenever needed, which is very time-consuming.
+If we do not use an IDE, we would have to write the code in a **text editor**, compile it with a command on the console, run it with another console command, and eventually, include additional commands whenever needed, which is very time-consuming.

 For programming with **JavaScript**, the most commonly used IDE is [Visual Studio Code](https://code.visualstudio.com), which is developed and distributed freely by Microsoft.